Cloud-gaming:Analysis of Google Stadia traffic: Experiments and Measurements

 For each experiment, we performed extensive traffic measurements while playing Stadia.
 All experiments were done in an apartment building of Sarria-St.Gervasi neighborhood, in the city of Barcelona, Catalonia, Spain.

 We consider a network deployment as the one depicted in Figure~\ref{testbed}.
-The network consists of a laptop connected to a WiFi-AP acting as an Ethernet switch.\footnote{To avoid any influence of the WiFi channel on the measured traffic characteristics, we opted to do all tests using a CAT5 Ethernet cable.} The AP is a TP-Link Archer C7 v.5.0 running OpenWRT \footnote{OpenWRT: \url{https://openwrt.org/}}.
+The network consists of a laptop connected to a Wi-Fi-AP acting as an Ethernet switch.\footnote{To avoid any influence of the Wi-Fi channel on the measured traffic characteristics, we opted to do all tests using a CAT5 Ethernet cable.} The AP is a TP-Link Archer C7 v.5.0 running OpenWRT 19.07.2 \footnote{OpenWRT: \url{https://openwrt.org/}}.
 The client is a Dell Latitude 5580 running Ubuntu 16.04 (kernel 4.15.0-96) \footnote{Captures in 4K are run in Windows 10 due to Ubuntu drivers are not able to reach 60 fps.}.

-\tabcolsep{8 pt} All tests are performed using the Chrome browser (version 81.0.4044.92), with Wireshark (version 3.2.2)\footnote{Wireshark: \url{https://www.wireshark.org/}} running in the background to capture all incoming and outgoing traffic.
+\tabcolsep{2 pt} All tests are performed using the Chrome browser (version 81.0.4044.92), with Wireshark (version 3.2.2)\footnote{Wireshark: \url{https://www.wireshark.org/}} running in the background to capture all incoming and outgoing traffic.
 Wireshark captures are processed via tshark to extract a .txt file that is later interpreted via MATLAB 2019a \footnote{Matlab: \url{https://mathworks.com/products/matlab.html}}.
 Filters include all RTP, RTCP, DTLS and STUN frames, and we extract the arrival timestamps, inter-packet time and packet size.
 Once the capture is finished, WebRTC performance metrics (number of frames decoded, codecs used, resolution, round trip time, and jitter buffer) are extracted from Chrome via \url{chrome://webrtc-internals}.

-Three games were played in our experiments: Rise of the Tomb Raider: 20th anniversary edition (TR), Thumper (TH) and Spitlings (SP).
-Tomb Raider is a third person action adventure game with an open world and a lot of freedom on player inputs.
-Thumper is an on rails rythm game, and Spitlings is a 2D platformer.
+Apart from Section \ref{sec:und_Stadia_trafficoverview} in which we compare the bandwidth requirements of multiple Stadia games, all other experiments are based on the following three games: Rise of the Tomb Raider: 20th anniversary edition (TR), Thumper (TH) and Spitlings (SP).
+Tomb Raider is a third person action adventure game with an open world and a lot of freedom on player inputs, as well high definition graphics that require high throughput.
+Thumper is an on rails rhythm game, with more limited player inputs and predictable gameplay, contrasting the freedom on TR while still requiring high throughput.
+Spitlings is a 2D platformer, and the game that required the lowest throughput out of all the games we tested.
 An illustrative screenshot of each game can be found in Figure~\ref{Fig:Screenshots}.
-We have chosen Tomb Raider for its open world gameplay and emphasis on graphics, Thumper for its limited inputs and more predictable gameplay, which should contrast that of Tomb Raider's, and Spitlings for being a 2D game, which we presume must result in low traffic loads.